EventStacks/website/pages/posts/automated-utopia-dotnet.md

 `}</CodeBlock>

 ### Auto-generate the library
 Next is to trigger the code generation when the API definition receives a version change.
+If you have read the [TypeScript setup](/posts/automated-utopia-typescript), this setup is pretty much the same.

 To achieve this I choose to add a generation workflow in the API library and one where the AsyncAPI documents are located, to remotely trigger the generation workflow.
 This is not the only way to achieve it, but it was the one I found most suiting in this case.

 For the generation workflow, it's rather simple as all it does is execute the [`generate.sh` script](/posts/automated-utopia-versioning#the-bash-script), read the results of the generation process - and then create appropriate PR with the desired conventional commit.
 The workflow is then set to be triggered on [workflow dispatch](https://utensils.io/articles/trigger-github-actions-from-another-repo) which can be done remotely.